Dear Your Teen:

 So, before you decide to allow cursing or not, consider these three recommended guidelines:

-- Elementary and middle school: absolutely no cursing at home.
+Absolutely no cursing at home.
 For young children, behaviors at home become imprints for behaviors in the world.
 Small children are not able to distinguish what’s appropriate in different environments.
 When they get in trouble for cursing at school, they may feel confused and publicly humiliated or blamed for behavior they thought was appropriate.

-- High school: cursing is sometimes allowed but never to degrade or bully anyone, in or outside of the family.
+Cursing is sometimes allowed but never to degrade or bully anyone, in or outside of the family.
 Some parents allow their tweens/teens to curse out of frustration, but forbid profanity-filled name calling.
 There is a big difference between cursing because you stubbed your toe and cursing at someone in a degrading way.

-- College and beyond, children are mature enough to decide for themselves.
+Children are mature enough to decide for themselves.
 Surprisingly, the thrill of cursing fades with age; however, no matter what their kids’ ages, parents will always have the right to prohibit cursing in their home.

 When it comes to using swear words at home with tweens and older, a flexible approach is often best.
 One family that I worked with in therapy allowed three curses a week per family member.